yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/11-layout-data/README.md

 }
 ```

-The layout data is used as a parameter for [morphLayout](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#GraphComponent-defaultmethod-morphLayout) to pass the information to the layout algorithm.
+The layout data is used as a parameter for [applyLayoutAnimated](https://docs.yworks.com/yfileshtml/#/api/GraphComponent#GraphComponent-defaultmethod-applyLayoutAnimated) to pass the information to the layout algorithm.

 ```
-await graphComponent.morphLayout({
+await graphComponent.applyLayoutAnimated({
-  layout: new MinimumNodeSizeStage(hierarchicLayout),
+  layout: hierarchicalLayout,
-  layoutData: hierarchicLayoutData,
+  layoutData: hierarchicalLayoutData,
-  morphDuration: '1s',
-  easedAnimation: true
+  animationDuration: '1s'
 })
 ```